Yourhosting Review: Solid Performance, Poor Elsewhere

 Simplicity

-Dated looking dashboard, but easy to use.
+Somewhat outdated dashboard, but easy to use.

 Features

-Rates went up 300% over the past 10 years.
+Prices have risen by 300% over the last 10 years.

 Our score:

-2,5 / 5
+2.5 / 5

 Yourhosting at a glance

-Yourhosting speed, uptime and customer service
+Your hosting speed, uptime and customer service

 Speed